huggingface/transformers/docs/source/en/tasks/object_detection.md

 This library ensures that transformations affect the image and update the bounding boxes accordingly.
 The 🤗 Datasets library documentation has a detailed [guide on how to augment images for object detection](https://huggingface.co/docs/datasets/object_detection), and it uses the exact same dataset as an example.
-Apply the same approach here, resize each image to (480, 480), flip it horizontally, and brighten it:
+Apply the same approach here, resize each image to (480, 480), flip it horizontally, and brighten it.
+For additional augmentation options, explore the [Albumentations Demo Space](https://huggingface.co/spaces/qubvel-hf/albumentations-demo).

 ```py
 >>> import albumentations as A